 She was a member of the First United Methodist Church in Rushville, where she sang in the choir and played bells.
 She was also a member of the Schuyler Home Extension Home Makers and the Twilight Square Dancing Club.
 She was a volunteer with the Brownies, Girl Scouts, Boy Scouts and at Culbertson Memorial Hospital.
 She enjoyed gardening, sewing, knitting, crocheting, embroidery, playing the piano and cooking.
 She was a card shark and was a champion Som-R-Set player.
 She and Douglas enjoyed traveling, especially to Hawaii and Spain.
 They would spend winters in Wauchula, Florida.

 Visitation will be from 5:00 PM to 7:00 PM, Tuesday, April 30, 2019, at the Wood Funeral Home in Rushville.
 Following the visitation, services will be held with David Haney officiating.
 Private interment will be in the Boling Cemetery, east of Rushville.
 Memorials are suggest to the RIHS Music Boosters or the Culbertson Memorial Hospital Foundation.

-To send flowers to Madelyn "Lynn" Kettering's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Madelyn "Lynn" Kettering, please visit our floral store.